 If the trunk of the subject tree is: 1) within 12 feet from the exterior wall of a residence; 2) within 12 feet of another protected tree; 3) less than 20 inches in circumference when measured at 24 inches above the ground; or 4) an immediate threat to public health and safety, then it may be exempt from the permit requirement.
 If one of these four circumstances applies, then the property owner would complete a Notice of Intent form, attach a simple plot plan and indicate which exemption applies.
 The exemption would then be verified by Staff via a visit to the site and signed-off as exempt.

-The City Council generally meets on the first and third Mondays of each month in the Communications Building, located on the southwest corner of the Temporary City Hall property, 2010 Jimmy Durante Blvd., Suite 100.
-Meetings begin at 4:30 p.m for the 2018 calendar year.
+The City Council generally meets on the first and third Mondays of each month in the Town Hall at 1050 Camino Del Mar.
+Meetings begin at 4:30 p.m.
 Periodically, a meeting is either cancelled or postponed due to scheduling and/or holidays.
 Please call City Hall to verify the schedule at (858) 755-9313, or check the City Council Meeting Calendar on this website.

 You can attend the meeting in person, watch the meeting live on Mondays, beginning at 4:30 p.m. on Time Warner TV Ch.
 24 (or via channel 98.503 for those without cable), view the meeting live on the Del Mar website, or watch the recorded meeting beginning either at 9 a.m. on the day following the meeting (typically Tuesdays) or beginning at 6 p.m. two days following the meeting (usually Wednesdays), on Time Warner TV Ch.
 24. You can also watch the meeting on the Del Mar website’s video-on-demand archive.